Download the Explore Bay of Plenty APP

 • Approximately 5.8km (return) depending on which track options are taken

-• A family friendly trail which includes river wetlands, harbour views and art installations, along with description boards of the area’s bird life
+• A family-friendly trail which includes river wetlands, harbour views and art installations, along with description boards of the area’s bird life

 • Includes some roadside sections and road crossings